Methods - How we monitor

 We do routine monitoring of river water quality under two main programmes.
 This monitoring provides information on the condition of the water so that we can assess its suitability for desired uses (for example, supporting healthy ecosystems, human recreation).
 The programmes are:

-We have 10 sites on the Waikato River and 105 sites on other rivers and streams (including five NIWA sites).
+We have 10 sites on the Waikato River and 105 sites on other rivers and streams (including three NIWA sites).

 Sites are grouped into two river reaches (upper and lower reaches of the Waikato River) and seven zones.